kdgregory/log4j-aws-appenders/docs/design.md

 ## Message Batches

 Most AWS services allow batching of messages for efficiency.
-While sending maxmimum-sized requests is more efficient when there's a high volume of logging, it could excessively delay writing when there's a low volume (and potentially leave more messages unwritten if the program crashes).
+While sending maximum-sized requests is more efficient when there's a high volume of logging, it could excessively delay writing when there's a low volume (and potentially leave more messages unwritten if the program crashes).